 The software is open source and freely distributable under the GNU General Public License.
 Like many other open source tools, it relies on the support of a network of developers who continue to innovate and breathe life into the software.
 To date, the software has been downloaded more than 50 million times.

-Many people weigh up Joomla and WordPress for websites, but the two applications fulfil different purposes.
+Many people compare Joomla to WordPress, but the two applications fulfill different purposes.
 Joomla is based on a traditional 'model, view, controller' (MVC) architecture.

-This supports the interactive controls and interface that users see.
+This supports the interactive controls and interfaces that users see.
 The MVC framework can be used without the CMS system.
 Joomla is enhanced using extensions, which are discussed further down on this page.

-There are currently almost 8,000 extensions available in the official Joomla Extension Directory (JED), and this includes a mixture of free and commercial extensions.
+There are currently thousands of extensions available in the official Joomla Extension Directory (JED), and this includes a mixture of free and commercial extensions.

 How to Deploy Joomla

-Recommended specs for 3x are:
+Recommended specs for 3x are as follows:

 Many web hosts advertise the version of PHP they're using.
 If yours doesn't, ask pre-sales advisors to confirm Joomla compatibility before you sign up.

-- Before you settle on Joomla, try the online Test Drive for an instant peek behind the scenes at the software.
+Before you settle on a Joomla website, try the online Test Drive for an instant peek behind the scenes at the software.
 This is an anonymous demo that doesn't retain any of your information (it expires after 90 minutes).